laakkti/oma-app/wp-content/plugins/advanced-iframe/readme.txt

 - Fix: enable_responsive_iframe gets !important at width, max-width, min-width settings to avoid that other scripts overwrite this
 - Fix: The origin detection for https was done by a wrong $_SERVER variable.
 - Fix: History link was fixed

-= 2020.8.1 =
-- New: Tested with WordPress 5.5.1
-- Fix: Javascript error in the ai_external.js was fixed.

 = 2020.8 =
 - New: WordPress 5.5 changed the behaviour of the parameter page in the url!
 You now get a 301 redirect on normal pages if you use ?page=XXX.
 Unfortunately this also kills url features of advanced iframe pro.
 You can now set "Fix WordPress 5.5 page parameter change" to true on the administration.
 Then you can again use ?page=abc for example again.
 Numeric values are still not allowed because removing this internally would kill the pagination where the page paremater is really used!